Truck Accident Attorneys in OK

 - Amount of time driven over 65 mph

-- Air bag performance
+- Airbag performance

 - Seat belt usage

 Black boxes record data for a certain period, usually 30 days, and possibly less in some older units.
-When recording capacity of an ECM is exceeded, it begins recording over - effectively erasing - all existing data.
+When the recording capacity of an ECM is exceeded, it begins recording over - effectively erasing - all existing data.
 It is important for your attorney to move quickly after a truck accident to preserve this black box data.

 What Should You Do If You Are Involved in a Truck Accident?